suyiinang/website/content/posts/projects/exploratory/hotel-booking.md

 Despite the similarity in guests’ profile, the cancellation rate by customer segment differs for each hotel.
 For City Hotel, couples cancelled the most (45%).
 In contrast, for Resort Hotel, day trippers had the highest cancellation rate of 66.7%, although day trippers’ bookings were <1% of total.

-# 4.4 Portuguese Nationals formed the highest cancellation group for both hotels.
+# 4.4 Portuguese Nationals cancels the most
 {{< img src="/posts/projects/exploratory/images/fig27.png" align="left" >}}
 *Figure 26*